Vtama is a brand-name topical cream that’s prescribed for plaque psoriasis. Vtama contains the active drug tapinarof.

 It’s not known if Vtama is safe to use during breastfeeding.
 It’s not known if the medication can pass into breast milk.

 In animal studies, tapinarof (the active drug in Vtama) was found to pass into the milk of lactating animals.
 However, it’s important to note that in these studies, the medication was given by injection.
-And it was used at doses much higher than those applied to the skin in people.
+And it was given at doses much higher than those applied to the skin in people.
 But animal studies don’t always predict what will happen in people.

 If you’re breastfeeding or plan to breastfeed, talk with your doctor about the possible risks and benefits of using Vtama.